pgxcentre/genetest/docs/analysis.rst

 Survival analysis
 ^^^^^^^^^^^^^^^^^^

-The Cox proportional hazards regression only requires the formula describing the model.
+The Cox proportional hazard regression only requires the formula describing the model.

 .. table::